jesselarsen/truckerstarterkit/README.md

 # TruckerStarterKit.com
-Essential tools equipment for truckers
+Essential tools and equipment for truckers